 Leapwork’s no-code automation platform provides businesses with a suite of automation functionalities that will let them automate end-to-end, across virtual machines, legacy systems, web, and desktop.

 Leapwork offers advanced OCR capabilities that let testers overcome common barriers to Citrix automation.
 The platform uses Selenium under the hood for web automation, but adds advanced technologies on top to fulfill the testing requirements of large scale businesses.

 An all-in-one solution for test automation and RPA, Leapwork does not require teams to read or write any code.
 Altogether, this means less complexity in the businesses IT landscape and easier collaboration thanks to a visual automation language that anyone can understand.

 As a result, businesses can flow through bottlenecks and increase productivity, while significantly minimizing risk and lowering overall business costs.

-Learn more about LEAPWORK’s no-code automation platform in our webinar on no-code automation.
+Learn more about Leapwork’s no-code automation platform in our webinar.